 About the Author

-Meese (www.Meese-inc.com, a member of the Tingue family of companies, manufactures laundry carts, trucks and baskets in four plants nationally using 25 rotational molding machines, including the Leonardo automated rotational molding system.
+Meese (www.Meese-inc.com, a member of the Tingue family of companies, manufactures laundry carts, trucks and baskets in five plants nationally using 25 rotational molding machines, including the Leonardo automated rotational molding system.
 The company can be reached at 800.829.4535 or firstname.lastname@example.org